soffyo/Dynam0RM/docs/USER_GUIDE.md

     // All the other props...
 }
 ```
-With this setup, instances from this tables can be retrieved by just calling their *id* filed.
+With this setup, instances from this table can be retrieved by just calling their `id` filed.
 #### SortKey
-The sort key is an optional part of a DynamoDB *Primary key*.
-Using this decorator is **optional** as a DynamoDB *Primary key* can consist of a *partition key* AND a *sort key*
+The sort key is an optional part of a DynamoDB *Primary key* so using this decorator is **optional** as well.
 ```typescript
 @Schema()
 class Article extends Dynam0RX {